Weird-Ghosts/www/content/baby-ghosts/index.md

 **Henry Faber** (he/him) is a cis het white settler digital producer, community developer, and accessible arts space advocate based in Tkaronto/Toronto.
-He has been working for over 25 years to facilitate more equitable and inclusive relationships between artists, technology, and processes.
+He has worked for over 25 years to facilitate more equitable and inclusive relationships between artists, technology, and processes.
 Henry co-founded Gamma Space as a not-for-profit coworking space for indie game makers in 2012.
-The pandemic found him rethinking how communities care for and work together, and since 2020 he has been helping transform Gamma Space into a co-op that actively engages with its values.
+The pandemic found him rethinking how communities care for and work together.
+Since 2020 he has been helping transform Gamma Space into a co-op that actively engages with its values.
 ::